Peter Lachmann: Biography

 Born into a Jewish family in Berlin on 23 December 1931, he moved to London in 1938.
-He went to school at Christ's College, Finchley, then trained in medicine at Cambridge and University College Hospital, graduating in 1956, and obtained PhD (1962) and ScD (1974) degrees at Cambridge in immunology.
+He went to school at Christ's College, Finchley, then trained in medicine at Trinity College, Cambridge, and University College Hospital, graduating in 1956, and obtained his PhD (1962) and ScD (1974) degrees at Cambridge in immunology.

 Scientific work

+Sir Peter's most notable contribution is the formulation of the C3 tickover hypothesis, which elucidates the spontaneous activation of complement component C3 and its amplification via the alternative pathway.
+This concept has been pivotal in understanding both normal immune function and pathological conditions such as autoimmune diseases and age-related macular degeneration.

 Lachmann's primary research interest was the downregulation of the complement alternative pathway as a treatment for age related macular degeneration.
 He has previously worked on many aspects of complement biology; on microbial subversion of the innate immune response; on the immunology of measles, on systemic lupus erythematosus and on insect sting allergies.